Phytane: Preservation

 In suitable environments, biomolecules like chlorophyll can be transformed and preserved in recognizable forms as biomarkers.
 Conversion during diagenesis often causes the chemical loss of functional groups like double bonds and hydroxyl groups.

 Studies suggested that pristane and phytane are formed via diagenesis of phytol under different redox conditions.
-Pristane can be formed in oxidizing conditions by phytol oxidation to phytenic acid, which may then undergo decarboxylation to pristene, before finally being reduced to pristane.
+Pristane can be formed in oxic (oxidizing) conditions by phytol oxidation to phytenic acid, which may then undergo decarboxylation to pristene, before finally being reduced to pristane.
 In contrast, phytane is likely from reduction and dehydration of phytol (via dihydrophytol or phytene) under relatively anoxic conditions.
 However, various biotic and abiotic processes may control the diagenesis of chlorophyll and phytol, and the exact reactions are more complicated and not strictly-correlated to redox conditions.

 In thermally immature sediments, pristane and phytane has a configuration dominated by 6R,10S stereochemistry (equivalent to 6S, 10R), which is inherited from C-7 and C-11 in phytol.
 During thermal maturation, isomerization at C-6 and C-10 leads to a mixture of 6R, 10S, 6S, 10S, and 6R, 10R.